PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 array([3, 0, 0, ..., 1, 3, 2])
 ```

-We can retrieve the encoding dictionary:
+We can access the encoding dictionary:

 ```
 pe.label_dict